thenetcircle/easytracer/README.md

 tracer = config.init_tracer()
 ```

-By setting `mock` to `True`, the tracer will log as usual but won't try to send traces to the agent; useful in testing.
+By setting `mock` to `True`, the tracer will log as usual but won"t try to send traces to the agent; useful in testing.

 Usage: